Appearances: Agents of S.H.I.E.L.D. | Inhumans

 - Living Forever Is Awesome: Thanks to her slow rate of aging, she was alive long enough to shepherd many generations of Inhumans through their mutation.

 - The Lost Lenore: For Cal, who spent the last several decades trying to avenge her.
+Unlike most examples, she's actually alive, though they've split some time ago.

 - The Man Behind the Man: To Cal.
 Though it was built up that Cal was the one who wanted revenge, he was actually committing his crimes for Jiaying.